-The treatment option best for you will depend on how long you've had atrial fibrillation, how bothersome your symptoms are and the underlying cause of your atrial fibrillation.
-Generally, the goals of treating atrial fibrillation are to:
+The atrial fibrillation treatment that is most appropriate for you will depend on how long you've had atrial fibrillation, how bothersome your symptoms are and the underlying cause of your atrial fibrillation.
+Generally, the treatment goals for atrial fibrillation are to:

 - Reset the rhythm or control the rate